 This class will have a writing component.
-It will include formal academic writing, some literature selections.
+It will include formal academic writing, some creative writing, and responses to literature and prompts.

-Class time will consist of mini-lessons on writing components and discussions on our
+Class time will consist of mini-lessons on writing components and discussions on our literature selections.

 Students should expect up to 3 hours of homework a week outside of class.